Moegamat-Tauriq-Osman/DigitalPortfolio/README.md

 ## Business Communication
 ### Evidence
-I completed the Business Communication training activity from the work rediness module which focused on professional communication and the importance of it in the wrokplace.
+I completed the Business Communication module as part of the Work Readiness training which focused on professional communication and the importance of it in the workplace.

 <img width="1351" height="642" alt="Screenshot 2025-10-17 185104" src="https://github.com/user-attachments/assets/a15a7018-f16c-4c44-ac9a-6835ab012a13" />